SummaryRead the full fact sheet

 - interim mental health residential hostel or nursing home care.

 If you begin to notice signs of mental illness, it is best to get advice and help as soon as possible.

 Finding information can be helpful:

-- visit your local doctor for an assessment and advice, or
+- Visit your local doctor for an assessment and advice.

-Early intervention may make an important difference so seek mental health advice early.
+Early intervention can make an important difference, so seek mental health advice early.